Frog: Jumping

-Frogs are generally recognized as exceptional jumpers and, relative to their size, the best jumpers of all vertebrates.
+Frogs are generally recognised as exceptional jumpers and, relative to their size, the best jumpers of all vertebrates.
 The striped rocket frog, Litoria nasuta, can leap over 2 m, a distance that is more than fifty times its body length of 55 mm.
 There are tremendous differences between species in jumping capability.
 Within a species, jump distance increases with increasing size, but relative jumping distance (body-lengths jumped) decreases.
 The Indian skipper frog (Euphlyctis cyanophlyctis) has the ability to leap out of the water from a position floating on the surface.
 The tiny northern cricket frog (Acris crepitans) can "skitter" across the surface of a pond with a series of short rapid jumps.

 Slow-motion photography shows that the muscles have passive flexibility.
 They are first stretched while the frog is still in the crouched position, then they are contracted before being stretched again to launch the frog into the air.
 The fore legs are folded against the chest and the hind legs remain in the extended, streamlined position for the duration of the jump.
-In some extremely capable jumpers, such as the Cuban tree frog (Osteopilus septentrionalis) and the northern leopard frog (Rana pipiens), the peak power exerted during a jump can exceed that which the muscle is theoretically capable of producing.
+In some extremely capable jumpers, such as the Cuban tree frog (Osteopilus septentrionalis) and the northern leopard frog (Lithobates pipiens), the peak power exerted during a jump can exceed that which the muscle is theoretically capable of producing.
 When the muscles contract, the energy is first transferred into the stretched tendon which is wrapped around the ankle bone.
 Then the muscles stretch again at the same time as the tendon releases its energy like a catapult to produce a powerful acceleration beyond the limits of muscle-powered acceleration.
 A similar mechanism has been documented in locusts and grasshoppers.

 Early hatching of froglets can have negative effects on frog jumping performance and overall locomotion.
 The hindlimbs are unable to completely form, which results in them being shorter and much weaker relative to a normal hatching froglet.
 Early hatching froglets may tend to depend on other forms of locomotion more often, such as swimming and walking.